ToNa47/Advan-X1/README.md

 What if you wanted to Lock the Bootloader again? its easy!

--Make sure you're in Stock ROM (If not then it'll ended up in eternal bootloops aka soft brick) -Open your Terminal (Windows/Linux) and Type fastboot flashing lock -Confirm in your phone through volume buttons and power (If needed, just read) It may or may not restart automatically so if you did restart just wait -If you ended up in Android Recovery Reset then just Reset Factory for the old files/caches to be cleared -Your device's bootloader finally locked
+## Lock Bootloader

+1. Make sure you're on **Stock ROM**.
+   - If not, your device may end up in an **eternal bootloop (soft brick)**.
+2. Open your terminal (Windows/Linux).
+3. Run:
+   fastboot flashing lock
+4. Confirm the bootloader lock on your phone using the Volume and Power buttons (if prompted).
+5. The device may restart automatically.
+   If it doesn't, reboot it manually and wait for it to boot.
+6. If you are taken to Android Recovery and prompted to reset:
+   Select Factory Data Reset to clear old files and caches.
+7. Once the reset is complete, your device's bootloader is successfully locked.

 🚫 Known Risks
 Module conflicts if overstacked